Whether you’re doing images, text, video, infographics — whatever — content is the fuel for your inbound marketing engine.

 - Site traffic

 Using this tool will get you data on what’s broken on your site and also will give you suggestions on how you can improve these things.
 I find this to be a good beginner tool but it’s quite powerful and extensive in its feature set as well.

 5. Google Analytics

-Google Analytics is the absolute gold standard when it comes to web analytics, and I wouldn’t recommend anyone run a website without it (unless you’re using a comparable alternative, like Snowplow if you’re into open-source or Adobe if you’re enterprise-level).
+Google Analytics is the absolute gold standard when it comes to web analytics, and I wouldn’t recommend anyone run a website without it (unless you’re using a comparable alternative, like Snowplow if you’re into open-source or Adobe if you’re working on enterprise-level SEO & content).

 Google Analytics is a powerful tool, but it’s also simple (or at least the basic reports are).
 You can very quickly identify if your traffic is rising or declining, which channels are most prosperous, and which pages people are viewing the most.